Frequently Asked Questions

 SHRP2 Research Website

-Managed by TRB, this website chronicles SHRP2’s history and disseminates the results of the research projects conducted within each SHRP2 focus area.
-You can access information about in-progress and completed research, and find out about the various volunteer committees that supported the research phase.
+Managed by TRB, this historical website chronicles SHRP2’s history and disseminates the results of the research projects conducted within each SHRP2 focus area.
+You can access information about completed research.

 AASHTO SHRP2 Website